 Men’s mental health

-I trained for several years up to and including a Postgraduate Diploma (Level 7) in Counselling and Psychotherapy Practice.
-I am currently completing a master's degree.
+I trained for several years up to and including a Postgraduate Diploma (Level 7) in Counselling and Psychotherapy Practice, as well as a Master's Degree in Counselling and Psychotherapy.

 I am an Accredited Registrant (MNCPS Acc.) of the NCPS (National Counselling and Psychotherapy Society).